 The total cost of the project is $230 million.
 The Australian Government is providing $115 million and the NSW Government is providing $115 million towards the construction of this project.

 McConnell Dowell/OHL Joint Venture was awarded the contract to construct the project on 16 April 2014.
-Major works commenced on 21 November 2014 and a staged opening commenced in September 2017.
-The project will fully open at 110 kilometres per hour upon the completion of the Oxley Highway to Kundabung project.
+Major works commenced on 21 November 2014 and the project was fully opened to traffic in October 2017.

 Disclaimer: The material contained in this site is made available